joinpursuit/react-router-v5-to-v6/README.md

 // New
 <Route path="/" element={Navigate replace to="/welcome"} />
 ```

 ### Nested Routes

-Must wrap all nested routes `Route` elements with `Routes`.
+Now, you must wrap all nested routes `Route` elements with `Routes`, even if there is only one route.

-Now routes are relative
+Now react-router routes are relative when they are nested.

 - `/plants/more-details`
 - `/more-details`